wonsunahn/CS1632_RentACat/README.md

 # Submission

-Each member of a group will do **individual** submissions to GradeScope.
+Please do **individual** submissions to GradeScope.
 The submission this time is divided into two parts:

 1. Submit the repository created by GitHub Classroom for your team to GradeScope at the **Exercise 2 GitHub** link.
 Once you submit, GradeScope will